Skip to main content

 Save for a larger down payment

 The amount required for a down payment depends on your loan type.
-While 20% used to be the gold standard, you can now get a home loan with as little as 3% down, including through the Ally HomeReady® mortgage program.
+While 20% used to be the gold standard, you can get a home loan with as little as 3% down, including through the HomeReady® mortgage program offered by Ally Home.
+Bigger down payments may result in lower monthly mortgage payments, better interest rates and potentially more home equity.

-When it comes to sourcing a down payment , don’t be afraid to think outside the box.
-In addition to slowly saving up, consider down payment assistance programs and tapping into retirement funds.
-First time homebuyers can tap into a Traditional IRA, up to $10,000, without being subject to the additional early distribution tax, to make a down payment.
+When it comes to sourcing a down payment, don’t be afraid to think outside the box.
+In addition to slowly saving up, consider down payment assistance programs such as grants and deferred-payment loans.

 Increase your odds with a step-by-step plan